 Thanks to the Silicon Valley Community Foundation for their $10,000 donation to the

 Women's Fund in honor of Ana Marshall

 2015-Mid 2016 Progress Note

-Thanks to Tim Gibson for establishing a memorial perptual
+Thanks to Tim Gibson for establishing a memorial perpetual

-fund in honor of this Mother, Sybil Gibson
+fund in honor of his mother, Sybil Gibson

 Poverty2Prosperity (P2P) is a San Francisco Bay Area CA-based 501(c)(3) Non-Profit Microfinance organization engaged in the goal of alleviating and breaking the cycle of poverty through micro-loans and other poverty-escaping projects.

 P2P is focused on providing micro-loans to developing-world entrepreneurs who would otherwise not have access to working capital from traditional banks and credit institutions.
 By providing a 'help out' rather than a 'hand out,' micro-loans form the basis of a renewable source of economic stimulus; once the micro-loan is paid back, it can be re-loaned to another deserving entrepreneur.